Oleksandr-MB/bics-bsp-s2-marchenko-oleksandr/README.md

 Supervising tutor: Maria Biryukov

-Enshure that git is installed on your machine, if it is not, download it from the official website.
+Ensure that git is installed on your machine, if it is not, download it from the official website.

 https://www.git-scm.com/downloads